isomerpages/moe-sypt/pages/FAQs.md

 <br>A: Each member in the team can only report/oppose twice out of the four
 PFs (i.e.&nbsp;report once&nbsp;and oppose once, report twice or oppose twice).</p>
-<p>Q: As opponent team in Main Fight, what are the problems that we can't
+<p>Q: As opponent team in PF, what are the problems that we can't challenge
-challenge the reporter team to?
+the reporter team to?
 <br>A: The problems that an opponent cannot challenge will be informed by
 the chief juror in the room.
 Problems cannot be challenged if</p>
 <p>(a) presented by the opponent earlier,